cryptosubh/blog/_drafts/Linux-Vocab.md

 * **alias**
 A command we can define ourself, built from other commands
 * **shell builtins**
-A command built into the shell itself
+A command built into the shell itself.
+Example: cd
 * **shell functions**
 Mini shell scripts incorporated into the environment
 * **environment**

 #### Chapter 6: Redirection
 * **standard output, input and error**
-Special files where programs such as *ls* send their results and receive their arguments.
+Special files where programs such as ls send their results and receive their arguments.
 By default, standard output & error are linked to the screen and not saved in a file, and standard input is attached to the keeyboard.
 * **pipeline**
 Using the pipe operator |, the standard output of one command can be piped into the standard input of another
 * **filter**